-INDIRE – the National Institute for Documentation, Innovation and Educational Research, is the Italian Ministry of Education’s oldest research organization.
+INDIRE – the National Institute for Documentation, Innovation and Educational Research, is the Italian Ministry of Education’s oldest research organisation.

 As well as its headquarters in Florence, it has three regional units in Turin, Rome and Naples.
 It is a public body, scientifically independent, and enjoys statutory, organisational, regulatory, administrative, financial, accounting and patrimonial autonomy (cf. the INDIRE’s Articles of Association, Italian version).